 On Thursday, September 20, 2018 at 4:30 PM, the 2018-19 Old Dominion Professors, Michael Flower, Simon Gikandi, Kim Lane Scheppele, and Sean Wilentz, will participate in a panel discussion on the topic of “Capturing the Human.”
 The colloquium will be moderated by the Chair of the Humanities Council, Eric Gregory.
 Event details here.

-Featuring Eddie Glaude Jr., chair of the Department of African American Studies who spoke on “Democratic Virtue and #BlackLivesMatter”; Lital Levy, associate professor of comparative literature; and Tracy K. Smith, the Roger S. Berlind ’52 Professor in the Humanities, and professor of creative writing in the Lewis Center for the Arts; among other faculty from across the humanities.
+Featuring Eddie Glaude Jr., (Chair, African American Studies), who spoke on “Democratic Virtue and #BlackLivesMatter”; Lital Levy (Comparative Literature); Tracy K. Smith (Berlind ’52 Professor in the Humanities; Creative Writing); among other faculty from across the humanities.
 Read the story here.

 Ninth Annual Humanities Colloquium 2015

-Featuring Rachael DeLue (lecture), Denis Feeney, Bernard Haykel, Alison Isenberg, AnneMarie Luijendijk
+Featuring Rachael DeLue (keynote lecture), Denis Feeney, Bernard Haykel, Alison Isenberg, AnneMarie Luijendijk

 Eighth Annual Humanities Colloquium 2014